YottaDB/YDBDoc/ProgGuide/internatn.rst

 set^%LCLCOL(n,ncol) determines the null collation type to be used with the collation type n.

-* If the truth value of ncol is FALSE(0), local variables use the YottaDB/GT.M standard null collation.
+* If the truth value of ncol is FALSE(0), local variables use the YottaDB standard null collation.
 * If the truth value of ncol is TRUE(1), local variables use the M standard null collation.

 With set^%LCLCOL(,ncol), the null collation order can be changed while keeping the alternate collation order unchanged.
 If subscripted local variables exist, null collation order cannot be changed.
-In this case, YottaDB/GT.M issues GTM-E-COLLDATAEXISTS.
+In this case, YottaDB issues GTM-E-COLLDATAEXISTS.

 get^%LCLCOL returns the current local type.

 Example:

 .. parsed-literal::
-   GTM>Write $$get^%LCLCOL
+   YDB>Write $$get^%LCLCOL
    0

 This example uses $$get^%LCLCOL as an extrinsic that returns 0, indicating that the effective local collation sequence is the standard M collation sequence.